code-423n4/2023-08-chainlink/docs/src/src/interfaces/IStakingOwner.sol/interface.IStakingOwner.md

 ```

 ### PoolHasBeenOpened
-This error is thrown when the staking pool has been opened and admin tries to re-open.
+This error is thrown when the staking pool has been opened and contract manager tries
+to re-open.

 ```solidity